TechnipFMC Awarded Significant - GuruFocus.com

-TechnipFMC (NYSE: FTI) has been awarded a significant(1) contract for the subsea production system for Equinor’s Verdande project on the Norwegian Continental Shelf.
+TechnipFMC (NYSE: FTI) has been awarded a significant(1) contract to supply flexible pipe and associated hardware for the first subsea life extension project by TotalEnergies EP Angola and its Block 17 Partners in West Africa.

-The contract – awarded under TechnipFMC’s framework agreement with Equinor – covers the complete subsea production system including subsea trees and structures, control systems, connections, tooling, and installation support.
+The contract covers the engineering, procurement, and supply of flowlines and connectors for the Girassol Life Extension project (GIRLIFEX), offshore Angola.
+The flexible pipes will extend the life of the Girassol field by bypassing the rigid pipe bundles installed before production began in 2001.

-Jonathan Landes, President, Subsea at TechnipFMC, commented: “This latest contract highlights the close relationship we have with Equinor under the framework agreement.
-We are delighted that Equinor is once again placing trust in our technology.”
+Jonathan Landes, President, Subsea at TechnipFMC, commented: “Awards like GIRLIFEX are a result of the trust we have built up with our long-term clients and partners by continually delivering for them.
+We are delighted that TotalEnergies EP Angola is showing continued confidence in our technologies and integration capabilities.”

 Important Information for Investors and Securityholders